MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

     Rules:
     - Convert any strings to a PostgreSQL parameterized query value to avoid SQL injection attacks.
-    - Return a JSON object with the SQL query and the parameter values in it.
+    - Always return a JSON object with the SQL query and the parameter values in it.

     Example JSON object to return: { "sql": "", "paramValues": [] }
     `;
     ```